 The setting? in September 2023, the Ritz Paris celebrated its 125th anniversary with a memorable party attended by the whole of Paris.
 The famous bar at 15 place Vendôme, named after the writer Ernest Hemingway, who made it his HQ, needs no introduction.
 Legend has it that the Nobel Prize winner chased the Gestapo out of the palace in 1944, before leaving a record 51 dry Martinis.
 Even today, these walls still exude the fragrance of yesteryear. just 25 seats and a decor that's remained intact: portraits and handwritten letters recounting the life of the adventurous writer, wood panelling, upholstered leather armchairs and sepia-toned lighting.
 A mythical place that every Paris hotel bar lover should try once in their life.

-A toast: the dry Martini, Hemingway's signature drink, is an absolute must.
+Let's raise a glass: the dry Martini, Hemingway's signature drink, is an absolute must.
 Another reference: the Serendipity, "France in a glass" according to its inventor, cult chef-bartender Colin Peter Field, who ran the place for 29 years, combining champagne, sugar, apple juice, Calvados and fresh mint.
 All served on the rocks in a highball glass.
 But there's nothing wrong with thinking outside the box.
 Especially when it's the brilliant disciple, Anne-Sophie Prestail, who has been with the company since 2006, who improvises racy love filters according to customers' desires.

 Bar Hemingway at the Ritz Paris